lukifer23/GemmaFischer/docs/PROJECT_PLAN.md

 The system uses LoRA adaptation on Apple Silicon with MPS acceleration and features intelligent routing between LC0's neural engine capabilities and the LLM's educational functions.

-**Platform**: Mac-only (M3 Pro) with MPS acceleration and Metal backend optimization - no CUDA/CPU fallbacks.
+**Platform**: Mac-only (M3 Pro) with MPS acceleration and Metal backend optimization - no CUDA or CPU fallbacks.

 ---